top of page

 Pajaro Valley Prevention & Student Assistance, Inc (PVPSA) has been the leader of youth prevention and

-families in the Pajaro Valley by providing health education, prevention services, mental health services, and by
+the Pajaro Valley by providing health education, prevention services, mental health services, and by

 advocating for public policies that protect the health of our community.
 The agency is committed to helping